-Twenty-first century business requires competent managers and administrators - women and men with the ability to plan, inspire, and direct the work of others.
-The professional M.B.A. program at Sage Graduate School is designed to develop leaders who can manage complex organizations and who have the desire and capability to move into high level positions.
-For nearly three decades, Sage MBA's have taken major leadership roles in business, government, health care and non-profit organizations.
+Twenty-first century business requires competent managers and administrators - people with the ability to plan, inspire, pivot, and direct the work of others.
+The professional MBA program at Russell Sage College School of Management is designed to develop leaders who can manage complex organizations and who have the desire and capability to move into higher-level positions.
+For over three decades, Russell Sage MBA graduates have taken major leadership roles in business, government, health care and non-profit organizations.
 Top management positions are well within the reach of our graduates.